cosmos/cosmos-sdk/x/auth/vesting/cmd/vestcalc/README.md

   the month happens on the 30th in June);
 - daylight saving time;
 - leap years;
-- large amounts (up to 9 quintillion).
+- gigantic amounts (up to 255-bit);
+- multiple denominations.

 Times are interpreted in the local timezone unless explicitly overridden, since the desired vesting schedule is commonly specified in local time.